 Since 2002, the U.S. Department of Energy has helped develop the next generation of clean-energy workforce through the U.S. Department of Energy Solar Decathlon® competition.
 Collegiate teams from around the world must realize buildings powered by renewable energy, combining architectural and engineering skills to produce homes of the future.
 The competition features two tracks: the Design Challenge and the Build Challenge.
 During the Build Challenge, teams have two years to design and construct complete, functional houses to demonstrate creative solutions for real-world issues.

 In 2020, the Smithsonian Folklife Festival will host the culmination of this year’s Solar Decathlon.
 Visitors will be able to tour five solar homes, test new home technologies, meet this year’s student competitors, and learn about ways to conserve energy and integrate renewables at home.
-The winning team will be announced at the Festival on Sunday, July 5.
+The winning team will be announced at the Festival.

 Teams marked with a * will be exhibiting homes at the Festival.